Reggie Wayne: Post-playing career

-On April 30, 2018, the Colts announced that Wayne would join the team as a volunteer receivers coach.
 On November 18, 2018, Wayne became the 15th player to be inducted into the team's Ring of Honor, in a ceremony attended by former teammates including Marvin Harrison, Manning and Saturday.
 On January 2, 2020, Wayne was named one of 15 modern-era finalists for election into the Pro Football Hall of Fame in Canton, Ohio.
 He and Pittsburgh Steelers safety Troy Polamalu are the only two finalists for 2020 to be nominated in their first year of eligibility.
-As of 2021, Wayne has been nominated twice for the Pro Football Hall of Fame, but has not yet been selected.
+As of 2021, Wayne has been nominated four times for the Pro Football Hall of Fame, but has not yet been selected.

-For the 2021 NFL Draft he joined Bleacher Report as a positional expert.
+For the 2021 NFL draft, Wayne joined Bleacher Report as a positional expert.
 He applauded the Giants first round pick of Kadarius Toney.
 Wayne went on to compare him to Percy Harvin and called him the toughest wide receiver in the draft.

 Coaching career

-On March 14, 2022, Wayne was hired as the wide receivers coach for the Colts.
+On April 30, 2018, the Colts announced that Wayne would join the team as a volunteer receivers coach.
+On March 14, 2022, Wayne was officially hired as the wide receivers coach for the Colts as part of head coach Frank Reich's staff.
+Following the firing of Reich, it was announced that Wayne would retain his same role in the initial coaching staff of new head coach, Shane Steichen, in February 2023.